IBM/unitxt/docs/docs/data_classification_policy.rst

 Sensitive data in unitxt ✨
 =====================================

-The section discusses how to properly handle sensitive data in unitxt in order to avoid accidentally sending proprietary/confidential data to external services.
+The section discusses how to properly handle sensitive data in Unitxt in order to avoid accidentally exposing proprietary/confidential/personal data to unauthorized services or 3rd parties.
+For example, sending sensitive data for inference by an external API in LLM as Judge metric.

+The problem is exacerbated since the person who owns the data and uses the metric in their card, may not know what 3rd services are used by internally by the metric.

+To address this Unitxt allows the data owner to specify the data classification of their data, and require that any metric (or other component) that processes the data, must be explicitly allowed to process data with this classification.

 Data classification policy
 ----------------------------

-Whenever processing streams in unitxt, users can specify a parameter called `data_classification_policy`, which determines how this data should be treated.
+When data is loaded from an external data source using a Loader, it can be tagged with a `data_classification_policy`, which is a list of string identifiers, such as `public`, `proprietary`, `confidential`, `pii`.
 The taxonomy is defined by a user and may encompass multiple different policies.

-Each component used in Unitxt (metrics, operators, inference engines etc.) has the same parameter as well.
-This allows a given component to verify if it can process instances of a stream.
+Each component that processes used in Unitxt ( operators, metrics, inference engines, etc.) has a parameter called `data_classification_policy`` as well.
+This parameter determines which kinds of data it can process.
+The parameter is a list of strings, which are names of allowed data classification.

+Before processing the data, the component verifies that the `data_classification_policy` of the data meets its `data_classification_policy`.
-If user-defined policies for a component include that of data, then a stream may be further processed.
+If the policies for a component include the classification of the data, then the data may be further processed.
 Otherwise, an error will be raised.

-The purpose is to ensure that potentially sensitive data (for example PII information) is handled in a proper way.
-That is particularly important when accessing external services, for instance calling metrics which are calculated remotely.

-The parameter itself should be a list of strings, which are names of considered policies.
+For example, a LLM as judge that calls an external api, may set `data_classification_policy` to `['public']`.
+If data marked [`confidential`] is passed to the metric, it will not process the data and fail.

+If the data has multiple `data_classification_policy`s then the component must be allowed to handle all of them.
+If the `data_classification_policy` is not set, the component can handle all data.

+It is possible to override the `data_classification_policy` of a component with an environment variable.
+See below.

 Adding `data_classification_policy` for data
 ----------------------------

-Data classification information is added to streams of data by the use of unitxt loaders.
+Data classification information is added to streams of data by the use of Unitxt loaders.

-Users need to set the `data_classification_policy` parameter of a chosen loader, which value will be then added as an additional field to all instances within a stream.
+Users need to set the `data_classification_policy` parameter of a chosen loader.
+The value will be then added as an additional field to all instances within a stream.

 Example: